korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### Accurate real-time clock

-The embedded device must keep time in order to perform the following security processes when it initially connects with Cloud IoT Core.
+The embedded device must keep time in order to perform the following security processes when it initially connects with OmniCore.

-* To [authenticate to Cloud IoT Core](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Connect/Managing%20Credentials/using-jwts), connecting clients create a signed JSON Web Token (JWT) that includes the current date/time.
+* To [authenticate to OmniCore](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Connect/Managing%20Credentials/using-jwts), connecting clients create a signed JSON Web Token (JWT) that includes the current date/time.
 The JWT is valid for one day and must be regenerated with the accurate time on subsequent connections.
 * The TLS implementation on the device checks the service's identifying certificate during TLS handshaking: the current date/time must be within the certificate's date/time validity range.
 If the date is outside the range, the TLS handshake is aborted and the device doesn't connect.

 ## TLS implementation requirements